4dboard/Proxy-yxorP/README.md

 The incoming request hostname is used to fetch site-specific requirements from the backend, the target website is then retrieved and modified accordingly.
 Additionally, the website content can be optionally spun using the article spinning engine that is already embedded into the application.
 After the website has been modified the result is then stored for a predefined time inside a custom-built, flat-file cache system architectured to be 500x faster than memory-based cache systems such as Memcache and Redis.
 This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.

+The Bugsnag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
+This was done to assure Bugsnag's compatibility with the modification.
+Changes to the default logging system may be done in as little as two minutes due to the program's compatibility with the great majority of the industry's primary error tracking systems.
 <br />
 <br />